calamares/calamares/src/modules/README.md

 All of the API functions for running commands set the environment LC_ALL and LANG to "C" for the called command.

-## PythonQt modules (deprecated)

-> Type: viewmodule, jobmodule
-> Interface: pythonqt

-The PythonQt modules are deprecated and will be removed in Calamares 3.3.
-Their documentation is also almost completely lacking.

 ## Process modules